dendronhq/dendron-site/vault/community.greenhouse.2021-07-30-cerebrarium-showcase.transcript.md

 let's see.

 Unknown Speaker  1:48
 Let's start with how I found Dendron.
 I found Dendron.
 Out of out of random chance, to be honest, I thought I would, it would be a great good idea to learn how to roll out my own static website.
-So it was a good excuse to learn things like react, Gatsby, stuff like that.
+So it was a good excuse to learn things like React, Gatsby, stuff like that.
 And at the end, I did I did kind of revive my personal website that I've been neglecting for almost 10 years.
 During the process, I learned about MDX.
 And I was intrigued by how people were just using Markdown to manage their content for for publishing.
 And this got me kind of exciting because this meant I can I can start writing just simply writing notes, and then can become like blog posts or anything really that kind of that I can publish on my website.

 Unknown Speaker  3:07
 And then I cut that idea.
 Then like all personal kind of portfolio websites go, I had to write an about page for me.
 And I'm not really I really struggle with introducing myself to other people who I am.
 So I was really struggling How do I how do I write this and like a concise, like, like a cool way.
 And I found out about the now page and it's basically just the page where you list things that are going on in your life right now.
 And and I have an app and I have a link.
 I can link in later but someone started it and has like, has like a compilation of everyone's now page that they submitted.
 And let me do while while checking out other people's now page.
 And that's when I discovered the concept of digital gardens.
 And then a lot of searching later, I found a lot of tools and then yeah, that's how I got to got to Dendron I started using it.
 I actually felt like it was a project that I want to contribute for the first time in life.
 And I and I did.
 And it felt great.
 And I kind of never looked back.
 I think that was like seven or eight months ago.
 Yeah.
 So that was How I found Dendron.
 That's when I started actually